Q&A with Global Village’s founder

 Over the next 30 years, the program would go on to connect thousands of volunteers and families from around the world as they worked together to build and improve places to call home.

-Now serving as director of institutional development in Habitat’s Latin America and the Caribbean area office, Karen looks back on her experiences with Habitat and Global Village – and looks forward to how these efforts will continue to grow to help even more communities across the globe.
+Now serving as Senior Advisor for Habitat’s Latin America and the Caribbean area office, Karen looks back on her experiences with Habitat and Global Village – and looks forward to how these efforts will continue to grow to help even more communities across the globe.

 Q: How did you first hear about Habitat and what led you to work at Habitat?